onnokleen/mfGARCH/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGS.
 1 NOTE but I think that is because of my weird name :)

+Regarding Description: I will add DOI for Conrad, Kleen (2018) as soon as we publish our working paper on arxiv or SSRN.